Physical Address

 Choosing bread for taste is easy.
 All you need to do is experiment.
 After all, only you can know what you like.

-But… this is 2020 and taste is not the only consideration you should be making when it comes to food.
+But… taste is not the only consideration you should be making when it comes to food.

 The flipside is what’s the healthiest bread to use for my toast?